RunestoneInteractive/rs/docs/source/building_servers.rst

 #.
 Build the python wheels for all of the runestone components.
 This is done by running ``poetry build-project`` in each of the project directories.
 This will create a wheel file in the ``dist`` directory of each project.
 If there is a ``build.py`` file in the project folder it will be run before the wheel is built.
 This is useful for projects that need to build some assets before the wheel is built. such as the interactives or the assignment projects.

 #.
 Build the docker images for the runestone servers.
 This is done by running ``docker compose build``.
 This will build the images for the runestone servers.
 If you pass the ``--all`` option it will also build the images for the author and worker servers.
-If you pass the ``--one <service>`` option it will build just the image for the service you specify.
+If you pass one or more ``--service <service>`` option(s) it will build for the services you specify.

 #.
 Push the images to the container registry if the ``push`` subcommand is passed.
 The container registry is configured in the docker-compose.yml file.
 Unless you are authorized to do so, you should not use this option.
 It will fail if you do not have the correct permissions.